microscopic-image-analysis/zelll/python/README.md

 # Python bindings for zelll

-Proof-of-concept bindings for [`zelll`](https://github.com/microscopic-image-analysis/zelll) with the aim to allow for idiomatic use in Python.
+Bindings for [`zelll`](https://github.com/microscopic-image-analysis/zelll) with the aim to allow for idiomatic use in Python.
-Features are currently not documented.
+The latest release is documented [here](https://microscopic-image-analysis.github.io/zelll).
+Pre-built wheels can be found on [PyPI](https://pypi.python.org/pypi/zelll).

-## Try it Yourself
+## Building

 The following steps assume a working Rust toolchain.